-During the training, the parameters are being adjusted to minimize the loss function.
-The training process and the model structure are controlled by model hyperparameters, that determine the values of the model parameters after the learning algorithm converges [56].
+Hyperparameters are parameters whose values control the learning process and determine the values of the model parameters after the learning algorithm converges [54].
 Hyperparameter tuning, or hyperparameter optimization, is the process of finding the configuration of hyperparameters that results in the best model performance.